markab4/Grocery-List-Manager/Docs/ProjectPlan.md

 ## Introduction

  Tired of doing grocery lists with pencil and paper and unhappy with each and every existing app for managing grocery lists​?
-Our product is *GroceryListManager​*, an application for managing grocery lists that works exactly the way you want it.
+Our product is *GroceryListManager​*, an application for managing grocery lists that works exactly the way you want.

 ## Process Description

 ### Gather Requirements
-- The core requirements have been set by users, as listed in the [Requirements Document](Requirements.md)
+- The core requirements have been set by users, as listed in the [Requirements Document](Requirements.md).
 - Exit criteria: Requirements understanding as evidenced by the fidelity of the primary [use cases](UseCaseModel.md).

 ### Analyze & Design